grempe/tss-rb/README.md

 used to select the shares can be chosen with the `select_by:` argument which takes the following values as options:

-`select_by: 'first'` : If X shares are required by the threshold and more than X shares are provided, then the first X shares in the Array of shares provided will be used.
+`select_by: 'FIRST'` : If X shares are required by the threshold and more than X shares are provided, then the first X shares in the Array of shares provided will be used.
 All others will be discarded and the operation will fail if those selected shares cannot recreate the secret.

-`select_by: 'sample'` : If X shares are required by the threshold and more than X shares are provided, then X shares will be randomly selected from the Array of shares provided.
+`select_by: 'SAMPLE'` : If X shares are required by the threshold and more than X shares are provided, then X shares will be randomly selected from the Array of shares provided.
 All others will be discarded and the operation will fail if those selected shares cannot recreate the secret.

-`select_by: 'combinations'` : If X shares are required, and more than X shares are provided, then all possible combinations of the threshold number of shares will be tried to see if the secret can be recreated.
+`select_by: 'COMBINATIONS'` : If X shares are required, and more than X shares are provided, then all possible combinations of the threshold number of shares will be tried to see if the secret can be recreated.

 **Warning**

-This `combinations` flexibility comes with a cost.
+This `COMBINATIONS` flexibility comes with a cost.
 All combinations of `threshold` shares must be generated before processing.
 Due to the math associated with combinations it is possible that the system would try to generate a number of combinations that could never be generated or processed